How it Works

-- Click your profile name in the upper right corner to expand the Account Panel, and choose Account.
+- Click your profile name in the bottom left corner to expand the Account Panel, and choose Account.

 - Copy an existing API key or click the Create A Key button.

-- Name your key descriptively, so you know what application uses that key.
+- Name your key so you will know what application uses that key.

 Below is a description of the various settings available in the plugin.
 Navigate to Settings > PMPro Mailchimp in the WordPress admin to configure the plugin for your site.